English Editing for Italian PhD Students

 How to Use Professional Editing at Each Stage of the Doctorate

 Professional editing is most effective when it's used strategically at each stage rather than as a last resort before submission deadlines.
-Here is how to plan editing into the doctoral workflow.
+Here's how to plan editing into the doctoral workflow.

 Year one: research proposal and first conference abstract